Pine shoot beetle (PSB) management

 Sanitation removal of infected trees is critical to controlling this pest.
 Cut stumps less than 4 inches from the ground when harvesting trees or in the spring before the new generation completes development.
 Chip or burn any unused or discarded trees or branches to minimize breeding site material.

 Use trap logs to attract breeding parent beetles by systematically placing freshly cut pine trees or logs along the edges of the field in early spring.
 The trap logs must be chipped or burned after breeding occurs but before new adults emerge.
 Specific instructions and timetable are provided with the federal compliance program guidelines.
-See the USDA-APHIS/ PPQ Web site on pine shoot beetle, www.aphis.usda.gov/plant_health/plant_pest_info/psb/index.shtml, for further details on regulation of this pest.
+See the USDA-APHIS/ PPQ website on pine shoot beetle for further details on regulation of this pest.

-Apply appropriate insecticides to stumps to prevent larval development (late late March to April).
-For foliar treatments, the application of the appropriate insecticide needs to be timed with the emergence of the new generation of beetles to help manage the beetle population at 450–550 growing degree-days in Missouri usually occurs in late April to mid-May.
+Apply appropriate insecticides to stumps to prevent larval development, which occurs in late March to April.
+For foliar treatments, the application of the appropriate insecticide needs to be timed with the emergence of the new generation of beetles to help manage the beetle population at 450 to 550.
+In Missouri, this usually occurs in late April to mid-May.